 Because old-growth forests absorb more CO2 than newly planted trees, this type of offset is more effective per acre than planting.
 Preserving trees, particularly tropical forests, not only sequesters CO2 but also maintains biodiversity and keeps our planet’s biological processes in check.

 This is a new sort of offset that is not widely used yet, but it will become much more common in the next few years.
 It entails modifying behavior to keep carbon from entering the atmosphere and then creating offsets from this.

 There are other options, such as the African movement to replace wood-burning stoves with renewable methanol cookstoves.
 These types of projects generate offsets from the saved emissions provided by new technologies.

 What we do have is a large range of CCUS (carbon capture, storage, and utilization) alternatives that may be fitted or modified to systems that cannot be carbon-free by nature, such as fossil fuel combustion.

 What can be done is to trap the carbon emitted by these activities and store it in solid form, or to use it to make other goods so that the carbon remains in the ground rather than being released into the atmosphere.

 There are also some fascinating new applications emerging from this, such as concrete that retains CO2 permanently held in a solid-state within blocks — and the CO2 actually strengthens the concrete due to the links it forms.

 Other ways to reduce emission

-Individual actions such as moving to a more sustainable diet or switching to greener transportation, such as electric automobiles and trains with hybrid locomotives, can help reduce carbon emissions in minor ways.
+Individual actions, such as moving to a more sustainable diet or switching to greener transportation, such as electric automobiles and trains with hybrid locomotives, can help reduce carbon emissions in minor ways.
 Another big one is to install solar panels in your home.